Weight distributing hitch

-The simplest connection between tow vehicle and trailer is a weight-carrying hitch (WCH) system where the tongue weight of the trailer (typically be 10-15% of the trailer's total weight) is placed on the hitch and, by extension, the TV's rear axle.
+The simplest connection between tow vehicle and trailer is a weight-carrying hitch (WCH) system where the tongue weight of the trailer (typically 12-15% of the trailer's gross weight) is placed on the hitch and, by extension, the TV's rear axle.
 With large trailers come heavier tongues, and without a weight distributing hitch (WDH) system, the rear axle may become overloaded and the front axle underloaded:

 WDH systems distribute the tongue weight over all of the axles in a rig: